Mom of missing kids gets bond reduced to $1 million in Idaho

-BOISE, Idaho (AP) — A judge on Friday reduced bail to $1 million for the mother of two missing children after he lawyer contended at her first hearing in Idaho that the amount had been set too high because of media attention.
+BOISE, Idaho — A judge on Friday reduced bail to $1 million for the mother of two missing children after her lawyer contended at her first hearing in Idaho that the amount had been set too high because of media attention.

 Wearing faded orange-and-white striped jail garb and bright pink lipstick, Lori Vallow Daybell spoke little but nodded emphatically whenever her attorneys mentioned her desire to vigorously defend herself against the child abandonment charges.

-She told the judge she preferred to use her new last name “Daybell” rather than Vallow, as she has been listed in some court documents.
-Her new husband Chad Daybell sat behind her in the small, packed courtroom.
+She told the judge she preferred to use her new last name, Daybell, rather than Vallow, as she has been listed in some court documents.
+Her new husband, Chad Daybell, sat behind her in the small, packed courtroom.

 On the other side of the room were Kay and Larry Woodcock, the grandparents of 7-year-old Joshua “JJ” Vallow.
-He and 17-year-old Tylee Ryan, were last seen in September and police in eastern Idaho say both Lori Daybell and her husband have lied about the children’s whereabouts.
+He and 17-year-old Tylee Ryan were last seen in September.
+Police in eastern Idaho say both Lori Daybell and her husband have lied about her children’s whereabouts.

-The couple left Idaho the day after police came to question them about the children in late November, and Lori Daybell was arrested in Hawaii last month on an Idaho warrant.
+The couple left Idaho the day after police came to question them about the children in late November; Lori Daybell was arrested in Hawaii last month on an Idaho warrant.
 She waived extradition and made her first appearance in Idaho before Magistrate Judge Faren Eddins.

-Madison County Prosecutor Rob Wood told the judge that Lori Daybell had already defied one court order when she refused to take her children to Idaho authorities in February.
+Madison County Prosecutor Rob Wood told the judge that Lori Daybell had already defied one court order when she refused to present her children to Idaho authorities in February.
 He also noted that she’s continued to collect Social Security payments meant for both children, even though they haven’t been seen for months.

 “This case didn’t start as a criminal case.
 It started as a report of two missing children, who are still missing,” Wood said, detailing three mysterious deaths, Daybell’s sudden move to Hawaii and her alleged efforts to convince a friend to lie to police about the whereabouts of the children.